 - English (English Literature and English Language or a single English GCSE)

-- Science (Core Science, Double Science or Triple Science)
+- Science (Combined Science or Individual Sciences)

 Some schools make other subjects compulsory, so it is worth checking what you are required to do at your school.